Solutions Architect, Westpac New Zealand Limited

 Support and opportunities

-Her time at university was full of highlights, says Arti who completed a Bachelor of Business at AUT in 2015 and is currently studying part-time for a Graduate Diploma in Computer and Information Sciences.
+Her time at university was full of highlights, says Arti who completed a Bachelor of Business at AUT in 2015 and a Graduate Diploma in Computer and Information Sciences in 2020.

-“The magical moments during my business degree include the friends I made, the supportive nature of the lecturers and the opportunity to participate in the AUT Accounting Association.”
+“The magical moments during my business degree were the friends I made, the supportive nature of the lecturers and the opportunity to be part of the AUT Accounting Association.
+Some of AUT’s classes invite industry professionals who provide real-life examples related to the topic of study.
+I also enjoyed completing the workplace experience, which is one of the core courses in AUT’s Bachelor of Business degree.

 Being trusted by the students and lecturers to be part of the AUT Accounting Association executive team was a highlight for Arti.

-“Being chosen to join the student executive really boosted my self-confidence, especially because I came to AUT from abroad after growing up in Fiji.
-This experience helped me develop my communication, leadership and presentation skills through the various activities run by the team.
-It also gave me the chance to meet individuals from the industry and gain a better perspective of what to expect.”
+“Being chosen to join the student-led association’s executive team really boosted my self-confidence, especially because I came to AUT from Fiji and had some gap years before starting university.
+This experience helped me develop my communication, leadership and presentation skills through the various activities run by the team.”

 Advice for other students